 Category Question Basic User Characteristics Please, specify your background education and highest degree attained.
 What is your field of expertise?
-Work with spatio-temporal data Do you work with temporal data?
-(Please note, that "temporal" here refers to data for different moments in time (e.g. two or more remotely-sensed images, maps, vector or statistical data for the same area but for different periods in time).
-Please complete the following sentence: "In my work, the input data used during analysis, most often are:" Collaboration In your work, are you currently part of any project that involves work with people in another country, city or institution?
+Work with spatio-temporal data • Do you work with temporal data?
+(Please note, that Collaboration In your work, are you currently part of any project that involves work with people in another country, city or institution?
 How do you establish contact with such distributed teams (other researchers and people working on the project)?